USU-Research/spark-sparql-connector/spark-sparql-connector/README.md

 Use `sbt assembly` or `sbt +assembly` for cross compilation.

 ## Using with Spark shell
-This package can be added to  Spark using the `--packages` command line option.
+This package can be added to  Spark using the `--jars` command line option.
 For example, to include it when starting the spark shell:

 ### Spark compiled with Scala 2.11
 ```